Household energy bills to rise as snow and gales forecast

 This amounts to an average overall bill of £1,758 a year, up from the current £1,755.

+Chancellor Rachel Reeves said £150 would be cut from the average household bill from April by scrapping the Energy Company Obligation (Eco) scheme introduced by the Tories in government.

+Wholesale energy prices have also dropped in recent weeks, which is set to keep a lid on energy price hikes from April, according to Cornwall Insight.

-The regulator said the funding of nuclear power projects and discounts to some households’ winter bills were driving the increase, which it announced in November.
+Regulator Ofgem said Thursday’s increase in the cap, which was announced in November, was being driven by the funding of nuclear power projects and discounts to some households’ winter bills.

 This included funding the Government’s Sizewell C nuclear power plant in Suffolk – with an average of £1 added to each household’s energy bills per month for the duration of the £38 billion construction.